 UCP currently operates 14 adult day programs in six counties throughout Central PA.
 Our Adult Day Program staff have experience working with individuals with all levels of intellectual and/or developmental disabilities and behavioral challenges.

 All of our adult day programs operate under one of three models:

 Alternatives Adult Day Programs

 Alternatives Adult Day Programs are our more traditional center-based programs offered in 10 locations.
-These programs offer a wide range of on-site activities and an option for community activities for program participants.
+These programs offer a wide range of on-site activities (including sensory rooms) and an option for community activities for program participants.

 Neighbors Adult Day Programs

 Neighbors Adult Day Programs offer a more contemporary approach with a greater emphasis on community-based activities.
 Daily outings provide program participants with either recreation or volunteer opportunities.
 The Neighbors programs are held in three locations.

 Bridges Adult Day Program is a collaborative effort with Goodwill Keystone Area that provides a community-based program to adults attending both Goodwill Community Skills and Alternatives Cameron Street in Harrisburg.